daT7F4/TriMIDI/README.md

 # How to use
 Download the .zip and extract.

-All the midi files should be in the same directory as the "main.cpp" file.
+All the midi files should be in the "midi_files" directory which is created when building.

-To compile and build it do these commands from the root directory
+To compile and build it do these commands from the root directory.
 ```
 make install-deps
 make build